ryanedmundkessler/gaussian_empirical_bayes/README.md

 # Gaussian Empirical Bayes in R

-Empirical Bayes (EB) methods are commonly used to adjust for estimation error.
+Empirical Bayes (EB) methods are commonly used to adjust for estimation error (See, e.g., [Chandra et al. 2016](https://pubs.aeaweb.org/doi/pdfplus/10.1257/aer.20151080)).

-This repo houses [R](https://www.r-project.org/) functions to compute EB adjustments in a model with Gaussian-distributed estimates and a Gaussian prior.
+This repo houses [R](https://www.r-project.org/) functions to compute Empirical Bayes adjustments in a model with Gaussian-distributed estimates and a Gaussian prior.

+## Model

 Consider the following model: